 Editor’s note: This is the third part in a series examining the arms and equipment employed by the Iraqi Special Operations Forces, in light of the prominent role played by this unit in recent fighting.
-Part 1 is available here and Part 2 is available here.
+Part 1 (personal equipment) is available here and Part 2 (precision rifles) is available here.

 Due to the nature of the operations undertaken by Iraqi Special Operations Forces (ISOF) fighting in built-up urban areas (including the cities of Mosul, Fallujah, and Ramadi) against a constantly manoeuvring insurgency, the force has shown a strong reliance on man- and crew-portable support weapons at every level in the unit’s organisation.
 A significant number of light, general-purpose, and heavy machine guns are used.
 From the 5.56 × 45 mm M249 Squad Automatic Weapons (SAW) and 7.62 × 51 mm M240 general-purpose machine guns (GPMG) carried by dismounted squads to .50 BMG (12.7 x 99 mm) M2 and 12.7 × 108 mm DShKM heavy machine guns (HMG) mounted on the up-armoured M123 HMMWVs that the force relies on, machine guns of all types have played a crucial role in the recent fighting that ISOF has participated in.

 An important feature of ISOF clearance operations is the force’s heavy reliance on vehicles and dismounted teams that operate from them.
 This is necessary because the vehicles provide an essential base of fire from which the dismounts can manoeuvre.
 In addition, they also provide an important casualty evacuation system that is readily accessible at the frontline.
 ISOF operators routinely use their vehicles as a base of operations, as a mobile store for their food, water, and ammunition.
 Movements are coordinated through these vehicles supporting advancing operations.